elducati/elducati/README.md

 - I’m currently building NFTs, DAOs and deploying smart contracts
 - Community member of Buildspace, LearnWeb3DAO and DeveloperDAO
 - I’m looking to collaborate with other developers to create awesome things
-- 2022 Goals: Build and deploy NFTs with Buildspace.
-Learn, build and deploy DAOs

 - Fun fact: I code with epic music in the background

 <br>